Anaz Abdul Hadee

-Anaz Abdul Hadee (born 24 September 1983) is a Singaporean professional footballer who currently plays for Tampines Rovers in the S.League.
-He plays as a defender.
+Anaz Abdul Hadee (born 24 September 1983) is a Singaporean professional footballer who plays as a defender for Tampines Rovers in the S.League.

 Career

 Anaz Hadee has been involved in professional football since the age of 24.
 He started his S.League career with Woodlands Wellington and moved on to Balestier Khalsa in 2011.

 In 2012, Anaz secured a lucrative contract to play for Tampines Rovers.
 He took up the offer and was rewarded with a Singapore Cup runners-up medal in that year, and S.League medals in the same year and consecutively in 2013.

 Due to his exceptional performance, he was listed as one of the top 10 signings of the S.League in 2012.